O'Hoy History, Family Crest & Coats of Arms

 Important Dates for the O'Hoy family

 This web page shows only a small excerpt of our O'Hoy research.
-Another 273 words (20 lines of text) covering the years 1534, 1653, 1725, 1798, 1828, 1893, 1534, 1653, 1725 and 1798 are included under the topic Early O'Hoy History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1534, 1653, 1725, 1798, 1828, 1893, 1534, 1653, 1725 and 1798 are included under the topic Early O'Hoy History in all our PDF Extended History products and printed products wherever possible.